-97. WFP will implement activities that take an integrated approach to building resilience, designed with a food systems lens.
-This work will include promoting community and ecosystem-based approaches to designing and delivering climate-smart solutions that support adaptive capacities; promoting sustainable production systems based on natural resource management and the preservation of biodiversity; and intervening along key value chains to improve the livelihoods of vulnerable actors and increase the inclusivity, equitability and efficiency of food systems.

-- 98. Sustainable production systems increase the local availability of more diversified and nutritious food.
+- 98. WFP will implement activities that take an integrated approach to building resilience, designed with a food systems lens.
+This work will include promoting community and ecosystem-based approaches to designing and delivering climate-smart solutions that support adaptive capacities; promoting sustainable production systems based on natural resource management and the preservation of biodiversity; and intervening along key value chains to improve the livelihoods of vulnerable actors and increase the inclusivity, equitability and efficiency of food systems. - 99.
+Sustainable production systems increase the local availability of more diversified and nutritious food.
 A reduction in the vulnerability of smallholder producers and communities to climate impacts and other crises benefits local food systems by creating more stable food supply and demand.
 Better access to value chain goods and services, and markets promotes the competitiveness and integration of vulnerable value chain actors, leading to improved livelihoods and increased opportunities for local economies.
-Consumers benefit from a more diversified local production of nutritious food for local consumption. - 99.
-Activity 3 will include capacity strengthening activities for vulnerable individuals designed to increase their human, economic and financial capital, enabling them to make better decisions concerning production, marketing, associativity,39 food safety and financial and business management.
-WFP will also implement community-driven food assistance for assets (FFA) schemes to create strategic productive assets or rehabilitate natural resources.
-Support will be given to help people access financial markets including through pilot risk-informed blended financing mechanisms, paying special attention to the needs and preferences of vulnerable populations. - 100.
-WFP will strengthen partner institutions to promote better policy coherence and integrated delivery, with the aim of fostering an adaptive and shock-responsive social protection system, seeking synergies between climate change adaptation, disaster risk management, biodiversity and ecosystem protection, and socio-environmental conflict prevention outcomes.
+Consumers benefit from a more diversified local production of nutritious food for local consumption. - 100.
+Activity 3 will include capacity strengthening activities for vulnerable individuals designed to increase their human, ecological and financial capital, enabling them to make better decisions concerning production, marketing, associativity,39 food safety and financial and business management.
+WFP will also support activities aimed at improving productive assets and rehabilitating natural resources.
+Support will be given to help people access financial markets including through pilot risk-informed blended financing mechanisms, paying special attention to the needs and preferences of vulnerable populations. - 101.
+WFP will strengthen partner institutions to promote better policy coherence and integrated delivery, with the aim of supporting integrated approaches that promote livelihoods, strengthen resilience to shocks and foster adaptation to long-term climate change and other major stressors, articulating and strengthening appropriate linkages among social protection, climate change adaptation, disaster risk management, biodiversity and ecosystem protection, and socio-environmental conflict prevention outcomes.

-- 101. As part of the United Nations country team and within the framework of the UNSDCF, WFP will strengthen existing collaboration and build new partnerships with other United Nations entities, especially with the other Rome-based agencies and the United Nations Framework Convention on Climate Change. - 102.
-WFP will work in close synergy with government entities involved in adaptive social protection and will seek to strengthen partnerships with private sector actors, academic institutions and specialized civil society organizations. - 103.
+- 102. As part of the United Nations country team and within the framework of the UNSDCF, WFP will strengthen existing collaboration and build new partnerships with other United Nations entities, especially with the other Rome-based agencies and the United Nations Framework Convention on Climate Change. - 103.
+WFP will work in close synergy with government entities involved in adaptive social protection and will seek to strengthen partnerships with private sector actors, academic institutions and specialized civil society organizations. - 104.
 Through South-South and triangular cooperation, WFP will facilitate the exchange of experiences between Peru and other countries of the Global South.

-104. There is political support from the Government of Peru, partners and the donor community to build a common agenda centred around food security and affirmative climate action, backed by a willingness to fund multi-year interventions.
+105. There is political support from the Government of Peru, partners and the donor community to build a common agenda centred around food security and affirmative climate action, backed by a willingness to fund multi-year interventions.